dmulyalin/salt-nornir-docker/readme.md

 can start experimenting with proxy-minion straight away.

-Refer to wikipage for [examples](https://github.com/dmulyalin/salt-nornir-docker/wiki) on how to use salt-nornir proxy minion to manage network devices.
+Refer to wikipage for [examples](https://github.com/dmulyalin/salt-nornir-docker/wiki) on how to use Salt-Nornir proxy minion to manage network devices.

 To start managing your devices add them to Nornir Proxy Minion Pillar inventory, see notes below, and restart Proxy Minion container `docker restart salt-minion-3004-nrp1`